billbuchanan/csn09112/week03_ns/labs/additional_lab/README.md

 # WinPCap
-We will use WireShark fairly extensively through the module. <b>The download the WinCap Python script <a href="https://www.winpcap.org/install/default.htm">here</a></b>.
-Download the following file [here](https://github.com/billbuchanan/csn09112/blob/master/week03_ns/labs/additional_lab/winpcapy.py).
+We will use WireShark fairly extensively through the module.
+If you have not install Wireshark, you can download it [here](https://www.winpcap.org/install/default.htm).
+Next download the following file [here](https://github.com/billbuchanan/csn09112/blob/master/week03_ns/labs/additional_lab/winpcapy.py).

 Next create the following script [<a href="https://github.com/billbuchanan/csn09112/blob/master/week03_ns/labs/additional_lab/lab01.py">code</a>]: